bharathkrishnan/bharathkrishnan.github.com/WillLarson.md

-Author Will Larson,  Books Read 1 / 1
+# Will Larson:  Books Read 0 / 1

 ## ![An Elegant Puzzle: Systems of Engineering Management](https://covers.openlibrary.org/b/isbn/9781732265189-S.jpg) An Elegant Puzzle: Systems of Engineering Management
 *[Will Larson](../WillLarson)*